 Cold Water Method

-The cold water method makes an especially smooth tea.
-Fill a large glass pitcher or other container with 2-3 tablespoons of loose tea leaves and 4 cups of cold water.
-Stir well and chill in the refrigerator overnight.
-Strain the mixture to remove the tea leaves.
+Steeping in cold water extracts more natural sweetness and flavor from the tea leaf.
+It also reduces bitterness so your tea tastes especially smooth.
+Fill Mist Iced Tea Maker or a large glass pitcher with 5-6 tablespoons of loose tea leaves and 6 cups of cold water.
+Stir well and chill in the refrigerator 6-8 hours or overnight.
+There is no need to strain the tea leaves with the Mist Iced Tea Maker as it has a stainless steel filter.
 Keep refrigerated until serving time.
 Pour into glasses filled with ice.